Skip to main content

 • new approaches for improving coincidence measurements for TOF-PET

-• combining modalities for clinically relevant hybrid systems
+• combining modalities for clinically relevant hybrid systems (e.g. coupling SPECT and PET to x-ray/ultrasound CT and/or to MRI or other modalities)

-• software algorithms to estimate patient dosimetry
+• software algorithms and imaging protocols to estimate patient dosimetry

 • design of improved spatial and temporal resolution SPECT systems